dymmond/sayer/docs/features/logging.md

 setup_logging(settings)
 ```

-You normally don’t need to call this manually — Sayer handles it on startup.
+You normally don't need to call this manually — Sayer handles it on startup.

 ---